MPA Advising FAQ

 Public Management

 The public management concentration focuses on key concepts and skills for managing public organizations - things like managing personnel, measuring the performance of both individuals and programs your organization operates, and thinking about contracts and grants (and the entities receiving them).
 The primary aim of taking this concentration is to learn how to manage the people and projects that make government run, regardless of what area of government you would like to be operating within.
-As you may have noticed, RPAD 610 is required for the concentration and I recommend taking it in your first semester if you are following approach 1 (i.e., you are coming in knowing you want to be in the public management concetration) or your second semester if you have decided to go the public management route after entering undecided.
+As you may have noticed, you have to take any 3 public management electives for the concentration and your fourth elective can be on any class you find interesting.

 • RPAD 532 Performance Measurement and Contracting